chozabu/FriendMap/readme.md

 ##GeoGraphic Friend Map
-I don't know who made this plugin.
+Author: Nyfor.

+This is an experimental plugin.

 Just doing a few minor fixes to get it working in new RetroShare releases.

 ###Debian GNU/Linux
 ####Dependencies